 Newcastle City Council are seeking your views on a proposed crossing to be sited on Salters Road.
-You can access the consultation on the Let's Talk website.
+You can access the original consultation, which closed on 23 December 2018, on the Let's Talk website.
 The proposal is to remove the zebra crossing and replace it with a puffin crossing outside of the Spar shop.

 The Council’s reasons for proposing the above crossing are as follows:-